OPERATION YASMIN

 Yasmine and her father had just gotten the bad news.
 Yasmine had a congenital heart defect and needed an open heart surgery or risk irreversible damage to her heart.

 The cost was $3,000, less than a fraction of what it would cost in the United States.
-Still, Yasmine’s family could not fathom that number, not even selling all their assets combined.

 Yasmine’s father was a construction worker, slaving more than 12 hours a day under Iraq’s brutal heat for the equivalent of $10 a day.
-With mouths to feed and rent to pay, Yasmine’s family had no savings.

 Yasmine was facing a certain death because her family could not afford $3,000.